ourzora/zora-721-contracts/README.md

 1. To sell editions for ETH you can call `setSalePrice`
 2. To allow certain accounts to mint `setApprovedMinter(address, approved)`.
-3. To mint yourself to a list of addresses you can call `mintSerial(addresses[])` to mint an edition to each address in the list.
+3. To mint yourself to a list of addresses you can call `mintEditions(addresses[])` to mint an edition to each address in the list.

 ### Benefits of these contracts: